"Honor the Game" Sportsmanship Program

 - Heart: Competing with heart and hustle

-- Mastery: An emphasis on mastery of skill and learning through both successes and failures
+- Learn: Building skill and confidence through both successes and failures

 - Play: Play for the enjoyment of the game

 All athletic organizations must provide opportunities to promote the sportsmanship program and recognize individuals within their own league or sport.
 This program allows us to showcase our athletes and organizations in a way that positively impacts the Hendersonville Parks and community, as a whole.
 Below is information about both awards.

 "Honor the Game" Seasonal Award of Good Sporting Conduct

 Throughout each sports season of the calendar year the Hendersonville Parks Department collects nominations from partnering leagues and organizations of individuals that displayed good sporting conduct.
 The Parks Department will recognize and honor all individuals nominated for exemplary sporting behavior associated with the athletic programs operating in Hendersonville parks system.
 The department will recognize individuals on the departments website and social media pages, local media, and receive a certificate and a t-shirt.